wrf/pdbcolor/README.md

 Running the scripts within PyMOL recolors all atoms, though the color of any of these can be manually changed afterwards, perhaps to highlight ligands or specific domains.

 **Note: the temperature factors are a measure of the confidence of the position of each atom.
 Higher temperature would mean less confident (typical for surface residues or side-chains).
 Thus, if a residue is highly conserved (such as those highlighted by the scripts below), it is advisable to also check the temperature factors prior to recoding, such as using the PyMOL command** `spectrum b`.

+For [pdb_site_identity.py](https://github.com/wrf/pdbcolor/blob/master/pdb_site_identity.py) and [gff_cds_to_pymol_script.py](https://github.com/wrf/pdbcolor/blob/master/gff_cds_to_pymol_script.py), a [PyMOL script can be generated](https://github.com/wrf/pdbcolor#making-a-script-instead-of-recoding-the-pdb), which is a text file of PyMOL commands (see [here](https://github.com/wrf/pdbcolor/blob/master/examples/ppyr_00001_color_5dv9.pml) for an example).
+This will recolor the residues when run in PyMOL, and might be easier to share with collaborators if the PDB files are large.

 ## percent identity ##
 For a target sequence, recolor by percent identity from a multiple sequence alignment.
 By default, gray indicates less than 50% identity, following reverse rainbow order (so blue to red) to show increasing identity, with magenta showing 100% identity (excluding gaps or missing data).